-The Board recommends a vote FOR each of the nominees.
+The Board recommends a vote FOR each of the nominees and FOR the amendment to increase the number of authorized common stock.

 How do I vote?

 Sign and date each proxy card you receive and return it in the postage-prepaid envelope enclosed with your proxy materials.
 If you are a registered shareholder and attend the meeting, you may deliver your completed proxy card(s) in person.